 You will be stunned how easy it is to make spaghetti squash in the air fryer.
 This simple kitchen tool makes perfect spaghetti squash without the trouble of the oven or microwave.

 This recipe is no different.
 All you need to do is half the squash, take out the seeds, put it in the air fryer, and 20 minutes later it’s done.
+The seeds to most squash can be roasted in the air fryer like these pumpkin seeds.
+Try roasting a butternut squash in the air fryer or any squash for that matter.
+It is way faster than in the oven.

 If you don’t have an air fryer yet, you’re really missing out.
 Let me tell you – we use our air fryer for so many things now (see these Air Fryer Pork Belly Bites – amazing!).
 It’s a huge time saver and we’ve never had a food not turn out great.